1. Home

 The Pharmacy Manager

-All retail pharmacies have a manager or pharmacist who typically oversees the general store-specific pharmacy operations.
+All retail pharmacies have a manager or pharmacist who oversees general store-specific pharmacy operations.
 This licensed pharmacist will oversee the pharmacy technician (pharmacy tech) team.
 There are also regional retail pharmacy managers who oversee multiple stores within a given region.
 Similarly, hospitals have pharmacy supervisors who oversee various areas of the pharmacy, such as pharmacy operations, clinical operations, and medication safety.
 These roles may be for experienced pharmacists and/or require advanced degrees such as a Master’s in Business (MBA) or Hospital Administration (MHA).

 The Online or Mail Order Pharmacist